easy-games/airship-docs/core-package/inventory.md

 ---

 # Inventory
-Item assets must be under `Assets/Resources` or `Assets/AirshipPackages`.
+{% hint style="info" %}
+When referencing assets by path they should be under `Assets/Resources` folder (or part of a package under `Assets/AirshipPackages`).
+This ensures they will be included in your deploy.
+{% endhint %}

 ```typescript
 // Register a new item type